9 Best Calming Essential Oils for Anxiety, Stress and Sleep

 (Serotonin is a feel-good neurotransmitter and cortisol levels elevate in anxiety reactions.
 The improvements for both seen in these study results suggest that aromatherapy with Ylang Ylang can help with both depression and anxiety.)

-Large Review Articles on the Use of Aromatherapy for Anxiety
+Large Review Article on the Use of Aromatherapy for Anxiety

 Lee, Y.-L., Wu, Y., Tsang, H. W., Leung, A. Y., & Cheung, W. (2011).
 A Systematic Review on the Anxiolytic Effects of Aromatherapy in People with Anxiety Symptoms.
 The Journal of Alternative and Complementary Medicine, 17(2), 101–108.